ric4rdo-p/GovEase/README.md

 - **Privacy Focused**: Information never leaves your device

 ### ♿ Accessibility Features
-- **Large Text Mode**: Increases font size for better readability
-- **High Contrast Mode**: Enhanced visibility for low vision users
 - **Voice Assistance**: Audio guidance for users with visual impairments
-- **Field Help**: Hover over fields to hear explanations

 ## Installation

 1. **Download the Extension**
    - Clone or download this repository
-   - Navigate to the `gov-ease/dist` folder
+   - Navigate to the `govEase` folder

 2. **Load in Chrome**
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" (toggle in top right)
-   - Click "Load unpacked" and select the `gov-ease/dist` folder
+   - Click "Load unpacked" and select the `govEase` folder
    - The GovEase icon should appear in your Chrome toolbar

 ## How to Use